 RVA Light’s goal is to serve coffee sourced from organizations that directly benefit the coffee farmers and their communities.
 Meal-a-Day of Americas is generously supporting this effort by purchasing coffee for RVA Light.
 They have helped to source this coffee through a connection with one of their long-time partners, Martin Rojas.
 Martin's coffee roasting company sells a high quality Nicaraguan coffee that helps to fund Alas de Dios, a nonprofit school for some of the poorest children in the city of Jinotega.
 These children and their families live in a trash dump and squatter homes just outside of the city.
 RVA Light’s coffee is grown on the Alas de Dios school grounds and directly benefits the school’s 67 students, ages 3-8 years old, allowing them to receive not only an education but also two hot meals a day in a safe and clean environment.

-RVA Light gives patrons the ability to help their neighbors with each purchase by offering the option to pay for a cup of coffee or food item for someone else.
+RVA Light gives patrons the ability to help their neighbors by paying a cup of coffee or food item forward for someone else with each purchase.
 A warm cup of coffee, baked good, or piece of fruit while sitting in a welcoming environment can brighten a person's day, offer comfort, and provide an aspect of normalcy, calm, and socialization to those who may have chaotic lives.
-When patrons choose to do this, they can take a "pay-it-forward card" to hand to a neighbor on the street or leave in the shop for another person to redeem.
+With each purchase or donation, a "pay-it-forward card" is given to the patron to hand to a neighbor on the street or leave in the shop for another person to redeem.